chaoss/metrics/activity-metrics/issues-open.md

 ## 1. Description

 These are the issues considered 'open' at some given point in time.
-The definition of 'open' differs from platform to platform and should be pre-defined.

 Note: do not confuse this with the opened tickets in a specific period of time regardless their current status.
 The open issues metric is a snapshot while the opened issues one needs of a period of time.

 ### Parameters